seL4/sel4-tutorials/tutorials/capabilities/capabilities.md

 When you run the tutorial without changes, you will see something like the following output:
 ```
 Booting all finished, dropped to user space
-Initial CNode is 4096 bytes in size
+Initial CNode is 4096 slots in size
 The CSpace has 0 CSlots
 <<seL4(CPU 0) [decodeInvocation/530 T0xffffff801ffb5400 "rootserver" @401397]: Attempted to invoke a null cap #4095.>>
 main@main.c:33 [Cond failed: error]